webysther/as3rpclib/README.md

 -------

 <pre>
-Copyright (c) 2013, Akeem Philbert, Webysther Faria All rights reserved.
+Copyright (c) 2013, Akeem Philbert, Webysther Faria, Adobe Systems Incorporated All rights reserved.

 Redistribution and use in source and binary forms, with or without